Morris Area Farmers Market to accept EBT and participate in Market Bucks program; becomes part of a growing trend seen across Minnesota

-“We know many people want to make healthier choices for themselves and their families, but the challenge is making the healthy choice easy and accessible for everyone,” said Janelle Waldock, director of the Center for Prevention at Blue Cross.
-“Enabling SNAP participants to use their EBT card at their neighborhood farmers market provides them greater access to fresh fruits and vegetables, creates a sense of community and can build demand for further public health improvements at a neighborhood level.”
+“We know many people want to make healthier choices for themselves and their families, but the challenge is making the healthy choice, the easy choice,” said Janelle Waldock, director of the Center for Prevention at Blue Cross.
+“Enabling SNAP recipients to use EBT cards at their local farmers market provides access to locally sourced fresh fruits and vegetables, which is especially important in areas where we find significant health disparities.”

-The Morris Area Farmers Market operates every Monday and Thursday from 3:00pm to 6:00pm June 13th – September 26th 2013.
+The Morris Area Farmers Market operates every Monday and Thursday from 3:00pm to 6:00pm June 12th – End of season.
 The market is located on the East Side Park at the intersection of Colorado Avenue and Seventh Street.

-For more information on the market, please visit www.morrisareafarmersmarket.com or contact Paula Fechtenberger, Farmers Market Manager, at 320 392 5657.
+For more information on the market, please visitwww.morrisareafarmersmarket.com or contact Paula Feuchtenberger, Farmers Market Manager, at 320 349-0201

 If you are a farmer, a small grower, or perhaps a just a big gardener with a “green thumb”, we need you at the Morris Area Farmers Market!
 Here is a great opportunity to get started: the Morris Area Farmers Market is offering a one day free pass for new vendors to sell at the market.
 The current MAFM vendors want you to give us a try, and invite you to be a part of our growing and flourishing Morris Area Farmers Market.